shuLhan/ciigo/README.md

 *NOTE:* By default, server will listen on address `0.0.0.0` at port `8080`.
 If you need to use another port, you can change it at `cmd/mysite/main.go`.

+That's it!

 ##  Limitations and Known Bugs

-`ciigo` will not handle automatic certificate (e.g. using LetsEncrypt), its up to administrator how the certificate are gathered or generated.
+`ciigo` will not handle automatic certificate (e.g. using LetsEncrypt), its up to the user how the certificate are gathered, generated, or served.

 Using symlink on ".adoc" file inside `content` directory is not supported yet.